-10.4.2 Four -Year Completion
+Four - Year Completion

-Student-athletes have 10 semesters (or terms of attendance) in which to complete four (4) athletic seasons in a sport, whichever comes first.
-Student-athletes will be charged a term of attendance upon enrollment in 12 or more institutional credit hours.
-Summer sessions are not included, but night school, extension or correspondence courses are applicable to this ruling.
-Student-athletes' eligibility begins when a student first registers for 12 or more credits or when a student athlete first competes (practices, scrimmages or contests) at any two or four-year collegiate institution.
+Student-athletes have 10 semesters of full-time attendance (or terms of attendance) in which to complete four (4) athletic seasons in a sport, whichever comes first.
+Eligibility of student-athletes begins when a student first registers for 12 or more credit hours or when a student-athlete first competes (practices, scrimmages, or competes) at any two- or four-year collegiate institution.
 These years are continuous.
-A student-athlete may be granted an extra year of competition if they are ill or injured and meet the criteria of the NAIA medical hardship, only if the student-athlete has the eligible semesters and/or seasons remaining.
+Student-athletes will be charged a term of attendance upon enrollment in 12 or more institutional credit hours during the fall and spring semesters.
+Summer sessions are not considered a term of attendance.
+A student-athlete may be granted an extra year of competition if they participated in the equivalent to or less than 20% of the frequency of play limit for their particular sport or in post season competition, but only if the student-athlete has the eligible semesters and/or seasons remaining.

-10.4.3 Twelve Credit Rule
+Twelve Credit Rule